Vaccination FAQs

 What research supports that vaccines are safe?

-The New York State Department of Health, along with the American Academy of Pediatrics, the Centers for Disease Control and Prevention, the American Medical Association, the American Academy of Family Physicians, the National Association for Pediatric Nurse Practitioners, the Children's Hospital of Philadelphia, the Gates Foundation, the Infectious Diseases Society of America, the Canadian National Advisory Committee on Immunization, the Department of Health of the United Kingdom and many other reliable organizations around the world all agree vaccines are safe and save lives.
+The New York State Department of Health, along with the American Academy of Pediatrics, the American Medical Association, the American Academy of Family Physicians, the National Association for Pediatric Nurse Practitioners, the Children's Hospital of Philadelphia, the Gates Foundation, the Infectious Diseases Society of America, the Canadian National Advisory Committee on Immunization, the Department of Health of the United Kingdom and many other reliable organizations around the world all agree vaccines are safe and save lives.

 Is thimerosal safe?